nucypher/nucypher/docs/source/architecture/slashing.rst

 2. When Ursula receives the kFrag, she checks its validity – that the point commitment on the secret component is correct.
 This ensures that she doesn’t incorrectly re-encrypt due to Alice’s error (or attack).
 3. Bob makes a re-encryption request by presenting a capsule to Ursula, and she responds with a cFrag.
 This contains the payload (a re-encrypted ciphertext) and a non-interactive zero knowledge proofs of knowledge (NIZK).
 4. Bob checks the validity of the cFrag using the NIZK.
 He verifies that the point commitment corresponds to the ciphertext.
 He also checks that the cFrag was generated using his capsule, by verifying that it was created with the correct public key.
 5. If any of the verifications fail, then Bob supplies the ciphertext and NIZK to the :ref:`Adjudicator contract <contracts>`.
-The contract runs extensive verification processes, leveraging `optimized ECC algorithms <https://github.com/nucypher/numerology>`_.
+The contract examines Bob's claim by checking whether the NIZK proof for the ciphertext fails, leveraging `optimized ECC algorithms <https://github.com/nucypher/numerology>`_.
 6. If the invalidity of the cFrag is confirmed by the Adjudicator contract, the delivery of a faulty cFrag to Bob is ruled to be an official protocol violation.
 A penalty is computed and the owner of the offending Ursula has their stake immediately slashed by the penalty amount.

 .. image:: ../.static/img/correctness_verification_schematic.png